learn-co-curriculum/dsc-http-request-response-codealong/README.md

 # Code here
 ```

-So this returns a lot of information which by default is not really human understandable due to data encoding, HTML tags and other styling information that only a web browser can truly translate.
-In later lessons we'll learn how we can use **_Regular Expressions_**  to clean this information and extract the required bits and pieces for analysis.
+So this returns a lot of information which by default is not really human-understandable due to data encoding, HTML tags and other styling information that only a web browser can truly translate.
+In later lessons, we'll learn how we can use **_Regular Expressions_**  to clean this information and extract the required bits and pieces for analysis.

 ## Response Headers
 The response of an HTTP request can contain many headers that holds different bits of information.
 We can use `.header` property of the response object to access the header information as shown below: